-SEND Support follows the Assess \rightarrow Plan \rightarrow Do \rightarrow Review cycle.
+SEND Support follows the Assess $\rightarrow$ Plan $\rightarrow$ Do $\rightarrow$ Review cycle.

 Once a clear assessment of a child's needs has been made, the SENDCO and Class Teacher will work closely with parents and carers, and the child where possible, to plan the interventions and support to be put in place.
-This will be recorded on an Individual Education Plan (IEP), which will contain:
+This will be recorded on a Support Plan, which will contain:

 - Information about the child's current attainment in Reading, Writing and Maths.

 - Areas of strengths and areas of need

 - Support already in place

-- Targets to work on based on needs identified and what this support will look like in school
+- Targets to work on based on needs identified and what this support will look like in school with links to advice from other professionals as appropriate

 - Expected impact on progress

 - A clear date for review

 - Advice on how parents can support at home

-Targets set within an IEP must be:
+Targets set within a support plan must be:

 - Specific, Measureable, Achievable, Relevant and Time-limited - Used to inform the support that a child receives in school and can be worked on at home.
-The support within school will include some or more of the following: - Additional support from the Class Teacher or Teaching Assistant within class - Access to differentiated work - o Time-tabled periods of targeted intervention work (group or individual) - Access to specific resources
+The support within school will include some or more of the following: - Additional support from the Class Teacher or Teaching Assistant within class - Access to differentiated work - Time-tabled periods of targeted intervention work (group or individual) - Access to specific resources

-IEP targets must be reviewed with parents, and the child where possible, at least once per term but more regularly as appropriate to a child's current needs.
+Targets must be reviewed with parents, and the child where possible, at least once per term but more regularly as appropriate to a child's current needs.

-If, after a number of Assess \rightarrow Plan \rightarrow Do \rightarrow Review cycles, a child continues to make less than expected progress as outlined above, we may feel that more specialist advice or support is needed to help meet the identified needs of your child.
-We will discuss this with parents as part of ongoing review meetings, and consent will be requested to involve one or more of the following professionals (or others as appropriate) to help inform the IEP targets that we set and work on with a child:
+If, after a number of Assess $\rightarrow$ Plan $\rightarrow$ Do $\rightarrow$ Review cycles, a child continues to make less than expected progress as outlined above, we may feel that more specialist advice or support is needed to help meet the identified needs of your child.
+We will discuss this with parents as part of ongoing review meetings, and consent will be requested to involve one or more of the following professionals (or others as appropriate) to help inform the targets that we set and work on with a child: